ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-The above query will return one result for _Seafood_, with the appropriate number of products from that category.
+The above query will return one result for _Seafood_ with the appropriate number of products from that category.

 ### Example II - Average

-In this example, we will count average product price for each category.
+In this example, we will count an average product price for each category.
 The index definition:

 {CODE map_reduce_1_0@Indexes\MapReduceIndexes.cs /}